Karnak Temple Luxor Egypt information, tours, booking

 In the Middle Kingdom a shrine of Senwosret I stood here.
 But the area robbed for its stone and all that remains are a large alabaster slab.
 It would have had a shrine built on it.
 The central court surrounded by various semi-ruined chambers.
 They contain a wealth of fragmentary but interesting reliefs if you have time to explore them.
 Along the south side of the central court there is a building known as the Festival Temple of Thutmose III.
 It called ‘Most splendid of Monuments’.
 It built as a memorial temple to Thutmose and his ancestral cult.
 The pillars inside the hall said to imitate the ancient tent poles of a pavilion.
 They still show good remains of the colored decoration.

 One of the rooms to the southwest of the pillared hall once contained a table of kings.
 It which the names of 62 kings and is now in the Louvre in Paris.
-There are several ruined statues to the north of the hall, in an area which used as a church in the Coptic era.
-Behind the columned hall is a suite of rooms dedicated to Amun.
-A larger room to the north is sometimes known as the Zoological Garden or Botanical Garden.
+There are several ruined statues to the north of the hall.
+In fact, they are in an area which used as a church in the Coptic era.
+Behind the columned hall is a suite of rooms which dedicated to Amun.
+A larger room to the north sometimes known as the Zoological Garden or Botanical Garden.
 It called so because it contains superb delicate carvings.
 They represent plants and animals which Thutmose encountered on his Syrian campaigns.
-A flight of wooden stairs lead over the wall behind the festival temple.
+A flight of wooden stairs leads over the wall behind the festival temple.

 Beyond the temenos wall to the north is the derelict Precinct of Montu.
 He was the earlier falcon-headed god of the Theban area before Amun gained prominence.
 The temple built by Amenhotep III and his cartouches can still seen on some of the blocks in the compound.
 Several later kings added to the temple.
 A large pro-pylon gate built by Ptolemy III in the quay area to the north.
 There were many smaller adjoining chapels and shrines.
 They dedicated to various deities, as well as an avenue of human-headed sphinxes to the north.